Skip to main content

 Biography

 I currently work as Associate Professor in the Department of Sociology at Durham University.
-My interdisciplinary research approach is informed by the sociology and anthropology of health, science & technology studies (STS), the global history of ideas, and multimodal methods.
+With a background in social and political theory, my interdisciplinary research approach is informed by the sociology and anthropology of health and mental health, science & technology studies (STS), global history of ideas, and multimodal methods.

-From 2023 to 2025, I was Co-Director of the Institute for Medical Humanities, supporting its major transition into new membership, funding, and governance structures, and pivoting towards its novel research themes.
-Among these, I founded the theme that sits at the nexus of medical and environmental humanities, which I now co-lead with colleagues across Anthropology and Geography, with funded activity planned in the academic years of 2025-2027.
-During this period, I will be working on my new Leverhulme project (see below) and visiting with STIS in the University of Edinburgh.
-Since 2024, I have been further appointed to Wellcome Trust’s Early Career Awards and Interviews Committee (arm 4) and the Editorial Board of Sociology of Health and Illness.
+From 2023 to 2025, I was Co-Director of the Institute for Medical Humanities (IMH), supporting its major transition into new membership, funding, and governance structures, and pivoting towards novel research foci.
+Among these, I launched the IMH theme interfacing medical and environmental humanities, which I now co-lead with colleagues in Anthropology and Geography, with activities planned in 2025-2027.
+During this period, I will also be working on my new Leverhulme project "Reframing Ecoanxiety" and visiting with the University of Edinburgh.

-I welcome enquiries from pre- and post-doctoral candidates who share my research interests, especially those applying to a AHRC Transformative Humanities PhD, ESRC NINE DTP (1+3/PhD/Postdoc), and/or Wellcome ECA.
+I welcome enquiries from pre- and post-doctoral candidates who share research interests, especially those applying to ESRC NINE DTP (1+3/PhD/Postdoc), Transformative Humanities PhD and Wellcome ECA.
+By virtue of my research foci and trajectory, I am committed to mentoring migrant, disabled, and first-generation, working-class students and staff.

 Research areas and awards